qmk/qmk_firmware/doc/keymap.md

 Tapping is to press and release a key quickly.
 Tapping speed is determined with setting of `TAPPING_TERM`, which can be defined in `config.h`, 200ms by default.

 ### 4.1 Tap Key
 This is a feature to assign normal key action and modifier including layer switching to just same one physical key.
-This is a kind of [Dual role modifier][dual_role].
+This is a kind of [Dual role key][dual_role].
 It works as modifier when holding the key but registers normal key when tapping.

 Modifier with tap key: